 Example: prod_ver estim dballco=2 ate example This will double the DBALL disk estimate and then apply the "dballmin" lower bound.
-Example: prod_ver estimate example dballco=0.5 This will halve the DBALL disk esti specified by "dballmin" will be set t ess than the lower bound dballmin dballmin=value Default: 1mb Allows you to define the lower bour applied after the "dballco" value, the "conservatism" factor.
-Example: prod_ver estima dballmin=2mb ate example This will set the minimum DBALL disk estimate to 2 N MB. dbs dbs=pathname Default: Creates database files (see Table 4-7) using an alternate file prefix.
+Example: prod_ver estimate example dballco=0.5 This will halve the DBALL disk estimate.
+An estimate less than the lower bound specified by "dballmin" will be set to the lower bound. dballmin dballmin=value Default: 1mb Allows you to define the lower bound for all DBALL estimates.
+This bound is applied after the "dballco" value, that multiplies the actual estimate by a "conservatism" factor.
+Example: prod_ver estimate dballmin=2mb ate example This will set the minimum DBALL disk estimate to 2 MB. dbs dbs=pathname Default: Creates database files (see Table 4-7) using an alternate file prefix.
 If "dbs" is not specified, database files are created in the current directory using the basename of the input data file as the prefix.
 If the "dbs" value is a directory, database files are created in the specified directory using the basename of the input data file as the filename.
 Note: If "dbs" is specified and "scratch=yes" is specified, a warning will be issued and "scratch=no" assumed.
-In the following examples, assume t "mydir" and "other", and that an "exand "other".
-That is, ./example.dat, on LINUX; and .\example.dat, .\my Windows. kample.dat" exists in ./mydir, ./other, and both the current directory l ./other/example.dat exist Example: nast_ver example 2 Database files are created in the current directory with the name "example", e.g., ./example.DBALL on LINUX; and .\example.DBALL on Windows.
-Example: nast_ver other/e example Database files are created in the "otl/other/example.DBALL on LINU. • 1 0 Example: nast_ver example e dbs=myfile Database files are created in the current directory with the name "myfile", e.g., ./myfile.DBALL on LINUX and .\myfile.DBALL on Windows.
+In the following examples, assume the current directory includes sub-directories "mydir" and "other", and that an "example.dat" exists in both the current directory and "other".
+That is, ./example.dat, ./mydir, ./other, and ./other/example.dat exist on LINUX; and .\example.dat, .\mydir, .\other, and .\other\example.dat exist on Windows.
+Example: nast_ver example 2 Database files are created in the current directory with the name "example", e.g., ./example.DBALL on LINUX; and .\example.DBALL on Windows.
+Example: nast_ver other/e example Database files are created in the "other" directory with the name "example", e.g.,/other/example.DBALL on LINUX and .\other\example.DBALL on Windows.
+Example: nast_ver example e dbs=myfile Database files are created in the current directory with the name "myfile", e.g., ./myfile.DBALL on LINUX and .\myfile.DBALL on Windows.
 Example: nast_ver example e dbs=mydir